Racing 101 -- A

 and in managing your energy reserves.

 rocky desert, foothill brush, high mountain meadows, deep forest.
-Above, Powder Mountain.
-Below, Five Mile Pass.
+This is Powder Mountain.

 ||Hillclimb (HC): A hillclimb is usually a "time